-One of the significant advantages of undertaking the MSc in Computer Networking is that it prepares students for the external Cisco CCNA qualification.
+One of the significant advantages of undertaking the MSc in Computer Science is that it prepares students for the external Cisco CCNA qualification.
 Modules within the programme include all the material necessary to take this qualification externally.
-Cisco on-line tests and practical tests are incorporated into the earlier technical modules and this enhanced by the students studying further modules on the CCNP curriculum.
-Since the Cisco Academic Academy is an International qualification a number of UK and International students have gained this qualification.
+Since the Cisco Academic Academy is an International qualification it is very beneficial to student's overall job prospects.